 - Plan where you’ll stop on the way and if you’ll need to charge.
 Depending on where you’re going you may be able to get there without stopping.
 But if you’re driving a few hundred miles for a staycation in the UK, you’ll probably want to stretch your legs and get a bite to eat.
-This is usually a good chance to get a charge at one of the over 29,000 public charge points across the UK.
-Zap Map shows charge points along your route and at your destination and you can filter by things like plug type, charger speed and charging network.
+This is usually a good chance to get a charge at one of over 45,000 public charge points across the UK (last updated August 2023).
+A charge point app or map will show you the charge points along your route and at your destination and you can usually filter by plug type, charger speed and charging network.

 - Does your accommodation have charge points or is there one close by?
 Lots of tourist attractions and hotels now have charge points so check them out before you hit the road.